Timothy C. Hain, MD

 There are several ways to solve this problem -- our thought is that these measures would be effective:

 Another method found by unscrupulous groups to "game" the Medicare billing system was to bill repeatedly (on the same day) for "sweeps" of active head movement testing, using commercial active head movement testing systems such as the "Vorteq" and "VAT".
 While there is some value to these tests, they are not as useful as a "real" rotatory chair and also do not require anywhere near the same investment of space and equipment as the "real system".
 Another discussion about this method of rotatory chair test fraud can be found here.

 I was recently mailed a solicitation for a "state of the art VNG/ENG system ..." (here).
 This group can't spell "vestibular", or "minute", and may simply be another example of the people in group 1.
 In California, entrepreneurs used portable testing systems in vans, that went to nursing homes.

-Because of this abuse, medicare in California restricted payment by forcing the billers to provide the serial numbers for their equipment.
+Because of this abuse, Medicare in California restricted payment by forcing the billers to provide the serial numbers for their equipment.
 We think this is reasonable.

 Our suggestions are as follows: